 ๐Ÿ“ Bangkok Airport - Bangkok (35 km): 45 min

-Pick up and transfer from Bangkok airport to hotel for welcome drinks and introduction to the tour.
+Pick up and transfer from Bangkok airport to the hotel for welcome drinks and an introduction to the tour.

-Then continue to visit Wat Pho.
-Bangkok’s oldest temple is home to the magnificent reclining Buddha as well as the first school of traditional medicine and Thai massage and is also regarded as Thailand’s first University.
+Then continue to visit Wat Pho, Bangkok’s oldest temple.
+It is home to the magnificent Reclining Buddha, as well as the first school of traditional medicine and Thai massage, and is also regarded as Thailand’s first university.

 Inclusions: